SEO Guide for New Zealand Businesses

 What Is It?

-Google’s search algorithms are constantly updated to ensure it returns the most relevant results in the shortest time possible.
+Google’s search algorithms are constantly updated to return the most relevant results in the shortest time possible.

 This is just one reason why page speed is increasingly important.